alexjust-data/Agentic_AI_Engineering/notebooks/week3_crew/README.md

   output_file: output/trending_companies.json
 ```

-**Find Trending Companies Task:**
+**Research Trending Companies Task:**
-The trending company finder agent searches the latest news in the given sector, outputs a list of new trending companies (never repeats), and saves results to `output/trending_companies.json`.
+The financial researcher agent takes the trending company list and generates a report with a detailed analysis for each, saved to `output/research_report.json`.
-The output is structured as JSON for clarity and later use.
+This task uses the output from the previous task as its context.

 ```yml
 research_trending_companies: